zerotier/terraform-multicloud-quickstart/README.md

 The [boot script](https://github.com/zerotier/zerotier-terraform-quickstart/blob/main/init-common.tpl)
 writes the ZeroTier identity to disk and installs ZeroTier.
-It also installs SSH users and various utilities for our lab, such as ping and tshark.
+It also installs SSH keys and various utilities for our lab, such as ping and tshark.

 ## Configure the Quickstart repository